iamwalter/azure_app_config/README.md

-# azure_app_config
+# Azure App Configuration
-This package makes it easier to communicate with Microsoft Azure App Configuration resources.
+This package makes it easier to communicate with Microsoft Azure App Configuration KeyValue and FeatureFlag resources.

-## Usage
+## Installation
 To use this plugin, add `azure_app_config` to your `pubspec.yaml` file

 ## Example